-Zinc Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcohol use disorder, and use of diuretics.
-People lose their appetite and hair and may feel sluggish and lose their sense of taste... read more , a mineral, is required in small quantities for many metabolic processes.
+Zinc Zinc Deficiency Zinc deficiency can result from many conditions, including diabetes mellitus, alcohol use disorder, and use of diuretics.
+People lose their appetite and hair and may feel sluggish and lose their... read more , a mineral, is required in small quantities for many metabolic processes.
 Dietary sources include oysters, beef, and fortified cereals.
 Zinc supplements are available in capsule, tablet, lozenge, and nasal spray form.

 What claims are made about zinc?

 People most often take zinc in the form of lozenges to reduce the duration of cold symptoms.
 Some people take zinc to fight acne or improve heart health.
 Some people take zinc to slow the progression of age-related macular degeneration Age-Related Macular Degeneration (AMD or ARMD) Age-related macular degeneration (AMD) causes progressive damage to the macula, the central and most vital area of the retina, resulting in gradual loss of central vision.
 Central vision becomes... read more , which is an eye disease, or to help heal wounds because zinc deficiency delays wound healing.

 Mild zinc deficiency impairs growth in children and can be corrected with zinc supplementation.

 Studies suggest that zinc supplementation helps people with prediabetes or diabetes control their blood sugar levels.

 Scientific studies are inconsistent, but if zinc has an effect on the common cold, it probably is small and occurs only when it is taken very soon after cold symptoms develop.